KYRDTeam/nft-wallet/README.md

 - Create smart account (NFT-linked smart contract wallet) from an EOA wallet
 - Connect smart account to dApps and interact with their smart contracts
-- Transfer smart account to other address
+- Transfer smart account to other address by transfer linked NFT

 ## Technical solution

-We adopted [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) Token bound accounts for our smart accounts.
+- We adopted [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) **Token bound accounts** for our smart accounts.
+- We use [ERC-721](https://eips.ethereum.org/EIPS/eip-721) **NFT** to link with smart accounts.
+- We modify browser extension connection flow to let smart accounts connect to any dApps without the need of account's private key.
+- We modify browser extension transaction flow to let smart accounts make transactions from data sent by any dApps without the need of account's private key.

 # Contracts